 Hello, I'm Daniel Morton

 I am a PhD candidate at Stanford University, where I work with Marco Pavone in the Autonomous Systems Lab.
-I’m interested in efficient planning and modeling methods for robotic manipulation, with an emphasis on space and novel hardware.
-Before Stanford, I worked with Rob Shepherd in the Organic Robotics Lab at Cornell.
+Previously, I’ve worked with Jeannette Bohg during my Master’s, and Rob Shepherd in undergrad.
 I am also a current 2024 NASA Space Technology Graduate Research Fellow, and was a 2022 NSF Graduate Research Fellow.

 Publications